mui/material-ui/scripts/README.md

 The following steps must be proposed as a pull request.

-1. Generate the changelog with `yarn release:changelog` The output must be prepended to the top level `CHANGELOG.md` `yarn release:changelog --help` for more information.
+1. Generate the changelog with `pnpm release:changelog` The output must be prepended to the top level `CHANGELOG.md` `pnpm release:changelog --help` for more information.
 If your GitHub token is not in your env, pass it as `--githubToken <my-token>` to the above command.

 2. Clean the generated changelog:
    1. Match the format of https://github.com/mui/material-ui/releases.
    2. Change the packages names casing to be lowercase if applicable, e.g. change `Material` to `material`
 3. Update the root `/package.json`'s version
-4. `yarn release:version`, keep in mind:
+4. `pnpm release:version`, keep in mind:
    1. Keep the package versions of stable public packages the same as the root `package.json` version.
    2. Don't bump private packages unless necessary, these have `"private": true` in their `package.json`
    3. Manually remove `^` from packages with prerelease version, e.g. `-alpha`